9dots/devy/devy-minecraft/turtles.md

       - What was the most difficult part of this coding challenge?
       - What challenge are you going to work on next?

-### share code - 10 minutes
-##### share with partner - 5 minutes
+### share with partner / tutor - 10 minutes
 Students show their partner the code that they have created during the lesson.
-The goal is to teach the code well enough that the partner can then turn around and explain the code to someone else.
+The goal is to teach the code well enough that the partner can then turn around and explain the code to someone else (tutor).

-##### share to group - 5 minutes
-2-3 students per day share their code with the entire group.
-1. When students share their code, the group predicts what will happen when the code is run.
-2. The sharer explains the code.
-3. The sharer runs the example code on the projector.